Lancial/orrn_public/README.md

         <trial2>:
     <patient2>:
 ```
-and modify the `SEQ_DATA_PATH` variable in `data.py`, for detail, please refer to the paper.
+and modifies the `SEQ_DATA_PATH` variable in `data.py`.
+For details, please refer to the paper.

-You can use your own data for training, the training code expect data with shape `(B, 2, H, W, D)` for pair-wise registration, and `(B, 10, H, W, D)` for group-wise registration.
+One can use their own data for training.
+The training code expects data with shape `(B, 2, H, W, D)` for pair-wise registration, and `(B, 10, H, W, D)` for group-wise registration.

 ## Training
-Currently, single level pair-wise and group-wise code is released, multi-leve pair-wise is coming soon.
+Currently, single level pair-wise and group-wise registration code is released, multi-level pair-wise regustration code is coming soon.
 To train the ORRN model:

 ```